-Pursuant to the Bylaws, the CRA is a public agency enjoying both administrative and financial autonomy.
-At the same time, a few provisions raise doubts as to the genuine independence of the CRA in relation to the Angolan administration.
-In particular, the Bylaws declare that (1) any omissions of, and any doubts regarding the interpretations of, the Bylaws are to be solved by the President of the Republic of Angola and (2) the CRA is subject to the supervision of the President through the Ministry of Finance.
-This supervision comprises the power to appoint members of CRA's board, the establishment of its goals and priorities, and the exercise of disciplinary powers over CRA's board members.
+Pursuant to the By-laws, the CRA is a public agency enjoying both administrative and financial autonomy.
+At the same time, a few provisions raise doubts on the genuine independence of the CRA in relation to the Angolan administration.
+In particular, the By-laws declare that any omissions, and any doubts regarding the interpretations, of the By-laws are to be solved by the Angolan president; and the CRA is subject to the supervision of the president through the Ministry of Finance.
+This supervision comprises the power to appoint members of CRA's board, the establishment of its goals and priorities and the exercise of disciplinary powers over CRA's board members.

-The Competition Act and the Bylaws establish that the CRA is financed through the annual state budget and that it will receive 7 per cent of the fees charged by a number of sector-specific regulators.
+The Competition Act and the By-laws establish that the CRA is financed through the annual state budget and that it will receive 7 per cent of the fees charged by a number of sector-specific regulators.

-The CRA has five executive directorates (listed below), which are responsible for investigating and fining companies for infringements of the Competition Act and Regulation, reviewing merger transactions and representing the CRA in appeal courts, among other things:
+The CRA has five executive directorates, which are responsible, among other things, for investigating and fining companies for infringements of the Competition Act and Regulation, reviewing merger transactions and representing the CRA in appeal courts:

 - the Directorate for Investigation of Restrictive Practices;

 - the Merger Control Directorate;

-- · the Directorate for Studies and Market Monitoring;
+- the Directorate for Studies and Market Monitoring;

-- · the State Aid Directorate; and
+- the State Aid Directorate; and

 - the Legal and Litigation Directorate.